FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 Messerschmitt Bf 109 ‘Emil’ E4

-Spitfire MK.Ia (added for FREE with V1.14
+Spitfire MK.Ia (added for FREE with V1.14 update onwards, see the downloads section and update

-All complete with fully immersive detailed cockpits, each with custom cockpit damage.
+fully immersive detailed cockpits, each with custom cockpit damage.

 .: Full Original WOTR Music Score by MATT MILNE!